kennege/kennege.github.io/_posts/2018-06-18-asparagus.md

 For this reason we considered high speed to be a key design requirement.
 We therefore developed a vision system that relied on simple, robust algorithms that allowed for high speed data processing.
 We also developed a novel `ballistic cut-and-throw' harvesting technique that allowed for harvesting of multiple asparagus spears per second.
+A demonstration of our harvesting technique is included below.

+{% include youtubePlayer.html id=page.youtubeId %}

 # Perception System